mmondics/openshift-intro/README.md

 2. In the browser, **navigate to your OpenShift console.**

+    If you are going through this lab during a workshop provided by the IBM Z Washington Systems Center, you can find this address in the [access page](access.md) in this respository.

     The OpenShift console typically begins with `https://console-openshift-console-`.
 Reach out to your OpenShift administrator if you do not have this address.

     You will now see the OpenShift console login page.